-A well-defined chin and jawline is one of the most desirable facial features for men and women.
+A well-defined chin and jawline are the most desirable facial features for men and women.
 In the past, someone with a double chin caused by stubborn fat needed liposuction to reduce it.
 That has changed with the FDA approval of Kybella.
 This medication is a breakthrough non-surgical treatment that can significantly reduce the appearance of a double chin with just a series of injections.

 How Does Kybella Work?